netkicorp/transactid-library-python/README.md

 ## Payment Request

 Please refer to the [BIP70][1] documentation for detailed requirements for a PaymentRequest.
-Please note we are combining the PaymentDetails and PaymentRequests objects for easy of use.
+Please note we are combining the PaymentDetails and PaymentRequests objects for ease of use.
 When it comes to using this library to create one you'll need to provide the following:

 * time_stamp: datetime